Where to Stay in Boston First Time: Best Areas & Neighborhoods

 Other interesting places are the Underground at Ink Block, Titus Sparrow Park, Harriet Tubman Park which is also known as Harriet Tubman Square.

-Jamaica Plain is known as the “Latin Quarter” of Boston, featuring a high Latin population, as well as numerous businesses, festivals, and churches.
+This area also have easy access to Jamaica Plain, aka Latin Quarter of Boston, featuring a high Latin population, as well as numerous businesses, festivals, and churches.
 It even contains the oldest community theatre in America, the Footlight Club.

-Best places to stay in South End:
+Best places to stay in Boston’s South End:

 🔍MORE HOTELS IN SOUTH END

-Staying near Boston airport
+Boston airport

 Located immediately to the east of South End, South Boston, known as Southie by locals, encompasses the areas of Fort Point, the Seaport District, West Broadway, City Point, and Telegraph Hill.
 Dorchester Heights is Southie’s central area and the highest point.